The “Chas Lap” is the longest, burliest standard training swim one can do in the Aquatic Park vicinity.

 There are times I wonder if Bob Roper fell asleep one night, had a nightmare and mistook it for an idea for a swim.
 But it is now part of our program and more positively it provides a unique challenge for a group of swimmers to see if they can impose their will on the bay for a brief period of time.

-Bob Roper, who founded B2B in 1987, is the originator of the marathon swimmers’ motto made famous worldwide by David Barra: “Anything worth doing is worth overdoing.”
+Bob Roper, who first organized B2B as a SERC “Nutcracker” swim in 1987, is the originator of the marathon swimmers’ motto made famous worldwide by David Barra: “Anything worth doing is worth overdoing.”
+(It should also be noted that Suzanne Heim swam B2B solo five years earlier, in 1982.)

 10 miles: from the base of the Bay Bridge, around the Embarcadero, through the shipping channel between Alcatraz and our Aquatic Park home, past the Marina and Crissy Field, under the mighty Golden Gate Bridge, cutting across toward Lands End and Mile Rock, and then the climactic, treacherous finish around Seal Rocks and through the pounding surf and rip currents of Kelly’s Cove to the sand of Ocean Beach.